 Offshore Bank Account

-Offshore banking is not a shady practice of high net worth individuals who want to stash money outside the reach of the US government.
+Offshore banking is not a shady practice for high-net-worth individuals who want to stash money outside the reach of the US government.
 An offshore bank account is a legitimate way to hold, diversify and access money abroad.

 Advantages of an offshore bank account